jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 |**qualityLabels**|Array|By default, the JW Player will set video quality levels using information from the manifest files.
 Use this configuration option to apply a custom quality label to a desired bandwidth in kbps, works for HLS and DASH.
 For example: "qualityLabels":{"2500":"High","1000":"Medium"} |-|

 !!!
-`timeSliderAbove`, which configures whether the timeslider dynamically appears above the control bar, is deprecated. <sup>8.0+</sup>
+`timeSliderAbove`, which configures whether the timeslider dynamically appears above the control bar, has been deprecated. <sup>8.0+</sup>
 !!!

 #### Stretching Examples: